adjtomo/pyatoa/README.md

 ### Misfit assessment for the modern tomographer

 ---
-Documentation can be found here (in development): https://pyatoa.rtfd.io
+Documentation can be found on Read the Docs: https://pyatoa.rtfd.io (in development)

 ---
 <p align="center">